devtron-labs/devtron/docs/user-guide/resource-browser.md

 ### Introduction

 Assume your applications are running in a Kubernetes cluster on cloud.
-Now, if you wish to test or debug them on your local machine, you can perform [port fowarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).
-Basically, it creates a tunnel between a port on your machine and a port on a resource within your cluster.
+Now, if you wish to test or debug them on your local machine, you can perform [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).
+It creates a tunnel between a port on your machine and a port on a resource within your cluster.
 Therefore, you can access applications running inside the cluster as though they are running locally on your machine.

 But first, you would need access to that cluster.
 Traditionally, the kubeconfig file (`./kube/config`) helps you connect with the cluster.